 2004: Luma Foundation

-Zurich-based Maja Hoffmann founds the Luma Foundation, named after her children Lucas and Marina.
+Zurich-based Maja Hoffmann launches the Luma Foundation, named after her children Lucas and Marina.

 2007-2008: A Bright and Shining Future for Arles

-Frank invited Maja to a dinner celebrating the 10th anniversary of the Guggenheim Museum in Bilbao.
+In 2007, Frank invited Maja to a dinner celebrating the 10th anniversary of the Guggenheim Museum in Bilbao.
 She saw the “Bilbao effect” au premier rang.
 In Nov.
 2007, Maja organized a trip to New York with the Mayor and others to meet with Frank Gehry.

 Luma Arles will be anchored by a 170-foot structure designed by Frank Gehry.
 This structure would serve as the headquarters of the Luma Foundation, and include exhibition space, a library, classrooms, archive storage, artists’ residences, and a cafe.

-Seven existing workshops will be renovated for exhibition space by Selldorf Architects in New York.
-The landscape architect, Bas Smets in Brussels, will design a 12-acre public park with a playground and hundreds of trees.
+Six existing structures will be renovated for exhibition space by Selldorf Architects in New York.
+The landscape architect, Bas Smets in Brussels, will design a 10-acre public park with hundreds of trees.